-MU 501 Chamber Music1 cr. each semester The study, rehearsal, and performance of music for chamber ensembles.
+MU 501 Chamber Music 1 cr.
+The study, rehearsal, and performance of music for chamber ensembles.
 Repeatable registration for credit allowed, not to exceed six credits.
 Meets two hours per week.

+MU 502 Performance Class 1 cr.
 Course provides a weekly opportunity for students to perform in a simulated concert environment with critical feedback by music faculty, students and guest artists.
 Repeatable registration for credit allowed, not to exceed six credits.
 Meets one day per week for two hours.